Best-ways-to-digitize-photos-feature

 Actually, shipping is a good place to start this conversation.

-You’re going to need to pay for shipping not only to send your old photos to the digitizing service but also for them to ship them back to you.
+You’re going to need to pay for shipping, not only to send your old photos to the digitizing service but also for them to ship them back to you.
 I strongly recommend ensuring these shipments and paying for tracking.

-There also might be a backlog of customers that they have to work with.
+There might also be a backlog of customers that they have to work with.
 Always double-check the processing times of a photo digitizing service before you hand over any money.

 They also have the best scanning equipment out there.
 Many of them even use high-end drum scanners that are just not affordable for home operations.